MachinisteWeb/node-atlas/TLDR.md

 │     ├─ home.json
 │     ┊┉
 │
-├─ controller/               ⤆ The Controller part for manipulate template, variation and models with database and url parameters.
+├─ controller/               ⤆ The Controller part for manipulate view, variation and models with database and url parameters.
 │  ├─ common.js
 │  ├─ home.js
 │  ┊┉
 │
-├─ components/               ⤆ All re-usable part for… │   ├─ templates/            ⤆ …templates…
+├─ components/               ⤆ All re-usable part for… │   ├─ views/                ⤆ …views…
 │   │  ├─ head.htm
 │   │  ├─ foot.htm
 │   │  ┊┉